conifer0us/MuscleMates/README.md

 ## Setting up:

-run the command 'npm update' to install the necessary depedencies run the command 'npm run reset-prisma' to set up the database using the Prisma schema
+run the command 'npm update' to install the necessary dependencies run the command 'npm run reset-prisma' to set up the database using the Prisma schema

 ## Testing & Deploying: